juribeparada/MMDVM_HS/README.md

 and wait to complete the upgrading process.

+You could optionally install a beta firmware for testing:

+    ./install_fw_rpi.sh beta

 ## Build from the sources

 You could use example files from MMDVM_HS/configs folder and overwrite the Config.h file, in order to compile a firmware with default settings.
 There are a specific config file for each ZUMspot or any MMDVM_HS compatible boards.
 In general, there are two possible compilation ways: